-Hemophilia is a bleeding disorder that affects approximately 1 in 10,000 people.
-People with hemophilia do not have enough clotting factor VIII or IX in their blood.
+Hemophilia is a bleeding disorder that affects approximately 1,125,000 men worldwide (WFH Guidelines for the Management of Hemophilia, 3rd edition, 2020).
+People with hemophilia do not have enough clotting factor VIII (hemophilia A) or factor IX (hemophilia B) in their blood.
 As a result, they can bleed for longer than normal.

-The most common bleeding disorder is von Willebrand disease (VWD).
-It is generally less severe than other bleeding disorders.
+The most common bleeding disorder is von Willebrand disease (VWD), where 1 out of 1,000 individuals are affected and require medical attention for bleeding (ASH ISTH NHF WFH 2021 guidelines on the diagnosis of von Willebrand disease, 2021).
+However, it is generally less severe than other bleeding disorders.
 Many people with VWD may not know that they have the disorder because their bleeding symptoms are very mild.

 Finally, inherited platelet disorders are conditions in which platelets don’t work the way they should, resulting in a tendency to bleed or bruise.